Matthew Aubin

 Biography

-He is Music and Artistic Director of the Southwest Michigan and Jackson Symphony Orchestras and the Chelsea Symphony (CS) in New York.
+He currently serves as Music and Artistic Director of the Southwest Michigan Symphony Orchestra, the Jackson Symphony Orchestra, and the Chelsea Symphony (CS) in New York.

-As Music Director of the Jackson Symphony Orchestra, Matthew Aubin revolutionized the orchestra’s visibility, both regionally and nationally.
-He collaborated with world-renowned soloists such as pianist Pascal Rogé, cellist and composer Jeremy Crosmer, cellist Julian Schwarz, and composer Lowell Liebermann.
-During his tenure as Music Director, the JSO’s season expanded, and the organization now reaches audiences of all ages through expanded family concerts, educational concerts, and the Music on Tap series.
-During the 2020 pandemic, he launched a series of digital initiatives, beginning with the Random Acts of Music series.
+At the helm of the Jackson Symphony Orchestra, Aubin has transformed the ensemble’s identity and visibility on both regional and national levels.
+He has collaborated with world-renowned soloists such as Pascal Rogé, Julian Schwarz, Jeremy Crosmer, and Lowell Liebermann.
+Under his leadership, the orchestra has expanded its season and reached new audiences through family programs, educational concerts, and the Music on Tap series.
+During the 2020 pandemic, he launched innovative digital initiatives, including Random Acts of Music.

-Matthew Aubin continues to practice as a horn player, performing regularly across the country.
-A passionate educator, he has served as a professor at Washington State University (2011-2015), an adjunct professor at the Hartt School (2008-2011), and as the Director of Educational Programs at the Hartford Symphony Orchestra (2009-2011).
+Still active as a horn player, Aubin performs regularly across the United States.
+A dedicated pedagogue, he has taught at Washington State University (2011–2015), the Hartt School (2008–2011), and directed educational programs at the Hartford Symphony Orchestra (2009–2011).

 Press